tech-advantage/sonar-gerrit-plugin/README.md

 Installation
 ------------

-There is a build package available here: TODO version 1.0 release file link.
+There is a build package available here: [sonar-gerrit-plugin-1.0.jar](https://github.com/TouK/sonar-gerrit-plugin/releases/download/sonar-gerrit-plugin-1.0/sonar-gerrit-plugin-1.0.jar).

 Or you can build it for yourself.
 Clone this repository, package it and put a package to your sonar plugins directory.